swirlai/swirl-search/docs/SP-Guide.md

 ### Multiple Mappings

-As of version 1.6, SWIRL can map multiple SearchProvider fields to a single SWIRL field, aggregating multiple responses in the PAYLOAD field as necessary.
+SWIRL can map multiple SearchProvider fields to a single SWIRL field, aggregating multiple responses in the PAYLOAD field as necessary.

 For example: